mbatc/Fractal/README.md

 Although there are plenty of files, this will help to keep implementation details for each platform well separated and easier to follow.

-However, if only a small section of the implementation is platform specific (e.g. a single function), it can be placed in the same file in a function.
+However, if only a small section of the implementation is platform specific (e.g. a single function or a small section of a function), it can be placed in the same file.

 #### Member Variables and Nested Structs/Classes